Firm Overview

-Barry and Barth Goldberg want to stress that their law firm wasn't built overnight.
+Barry Goldberg wants to stress to you that the law firm he founded wasn’t built overnight.
 It has taken many years of hard work and determination.

-The Goldberg twins, along with their now-deceased brother Jerome, built Goldberg & Goldberg, which opened in 1967.
-They've concentrated the firm's efforts on medical malpractice, with a special interest in litigation concerning catastrophically brain injured children and obstetrical malpractice.
+The Goldberg twins, Barry & Barth, along with their brother Jerome, founded Goldberg & Goldberg, which opened in 1967.
+The firm has concentrated on medical malpractice, with a special interest in litigation concerning catastrophically brain injured children and obstetrical malpractice ever since.

-They've tried to verdict or settled cases in 23 states, and both are licensed to practice before the bars of Illinois, Florida, Colorado and California.
-And Barry is also licensed in New York.
+The firm has tried to verdict or settled cases in more than 25 states, and our lawyers are licensed to practice before the bars of Illinois, Florida, Colorado, New York, Arizona, Wisconsin and California.

-"We deal with cases that are very tragic and we come up against the finest medical minds and legal minds in the country," Barth, the younger twin, says.
-"It's a very sophisticated area and requires a great command of medicine and law.
-So you are always challenged and always learning.
-I don't think there is ever a minute when you are bored."
+“We handle cases that are tragedies and we come up against the finest medical minds and legal minds in the country,” Barth Goldberg, our late founding partner once said.
+“Medical Malpractice is a very sophisticated area and requires a great command of medicine and law.
+We are always challenged and always learning.
+I don’t think there is ever a minute when you are bored.”

-"Our firm has brought in new and talented lawyers to help with the workload and to insure a presence for many years in the future when, and if, the Goldbergs ever decide to retire, which by the way is unlikely," Barry says.
-In addition to the twins, the firm’s partners include Peter N. Nicholson, Michael J. Cox and Ian R. Alexander.
+“Our firm has brought in new and talented lawyers to help with the workload and to ensure a presence for many years in the future when, and if, this Goldberg ever decides to retire, which by the way is never happening,” Barry says.
+In addition to Barry, the firm’s partners include Ian R. Alexander, Michael J. Cox, Katrina Taraska Simon, Martin Preiser and Joseph Preiser.
+The firm continues to honor the legacy of its late partners Jerome Goldberg, Barth H. Goldberg and Peter N. Nicholson who have had and continue to have a profound impact on the firms style and culture.

-Those who know them describe them as tenacious, fearless, bright and often relentless in fighting for their clients' cases.
+Those who know our firm describe us as SERIOUS LAWYERS.
+We are tenacious, fearless, bright and often relentless in fighting for our clients’ cases.

-"If we elect to carry your banner, so to speak, or take your case, you know it is going to be pursued zealously and know it's going to be uncompromised at every stage," Barth says.
-"We fight until the end."
+“If we elect to take your case, you know it is going to be pursued zealously and it’s going to be uncompromised at every stage,” Barry says.
+“We fight until the end.”

-Born on Chicago's North Side, the twins' father was in the liquor business and owned several liquor stores throughout the North Side.
+Born on Chicago’s North Side, the Goldberg twins’ father was in the liquor business and owned several liquor stores throughout Chicago.
 After their father died when they were age 13, their mother moved the family to Miami Beach, Fla.

 Beginning their senior year of high school, they owned and operated Twin Tours, a travel agency that specialized in taking tourists' children on day trips to Miami area attractions.
 They also sold encyclopedias door-to-door beginning in the summer of 1957, and did that for several summers thereafter.